mfrcodingproject/learn-git/README.md

     <br />

     This will essentially copy all of the code from this repository, but make it as a new repository under your account.
-As you can imagine, you can't push directly to the DevMountain repo, because that would not be secure for DevMountain (anyone could make any changes they want).
+As you can imagine, you can't push directly to the MigraCode repo, because that would not be secure for MigraCode (anyone could make any changes they want).
 What you should do is create a fork of this repo, then push to your own fork because it's under your own account.

     </details>